torrens/react-native-aws-cognito-expo/README.md

 ## Get Started

 1. Add your AWS Cognito UserPoolId and ClientId to /src/authentication/auth.js.
-2. Open this project in Expo XDE.
+2. Open the project in Expo XDE.
-3. Open the project in a Simulator.
+3. Open the project in a Simulator to see it working.

 ## amazon-cognito-identity-js